-The exam will consists of proofs.
+The exam will mostly consists of proofs; there will also be some true/false questions.
 Your exam solutions are expected to be written clearly.
 You may apply theorems (without proof) if they were proved in class or in Crossley's book, Hatcher's notes, or the set theory notes.
-In particular, you may not use results proved on homework: it is possible that an exam question may actually be (part of) a homework problem.
+You may not use results proved on homework, quizzes, or on the midterm: it is possible that an exam question may actually be (part of) a homework problem, a quiz problem, or a midterm problem.
 If you are not sure about whether or not you can apply a result while taking the test, you may quietly ask me.

-Practice Problems: All of the problems for understanding from Hw 1, 2, and 3 (except Problem 15 in Chapter 1 of Hatcher's notes), and all problems from Quizzes 1 and 2 (including Problem 3 of Quiz 2).
+Practice Problems: All of the problems for understanding from Hw 1, 2, 3, 4, and 5 (except Problem 15 in Chapter 1 of Hatcher's notes and any problems dealing with quotient spaces), and all problems from Quizzes 1, 2, and 3.